-Drought has become a hazard of increased concern to local officials and residents of Beaver County.
-Drought not only affects the annual availability of fresh water throughout the county, it contributes to increased danger of wildfires and intensifies aquifer depletion.
+Drought has become a hazard of increased concern to local officials and residents of all jurisdictions in the planning area.
+Drought not only affects the annual availability of fresh water, it contributes to increased danger of wildfires and intensifies aquifer depletion posing a long-term threat to the agricultural economy and to municipal water supplies.

 - ✓ Wildfires.
-The danger of Wildfire is a hazard that becomes an increasing threat when drought becomes more frequent or severe - Aquifer depletion.
+The danger of Wildfire is a hazard that becomes an increasing threat when drought becomes more frequent or severe - ✓ Aquifer depletion.
 The planning team took special note that the problem of aquifer depletion could become severe at some time in the next few decades